This program is not accepting applications at this time.

 Climate change could affect a wide range of domains, including: agriculture, food security, forestry, human health, infrastructure, wildfire risk, water quality and supply.
 Climate resilience can be enhanced through a range of soft and hard adaptations.
 Soft adaptations include measures based in municipal policy and practice—changes to land use, stricter building requirements, plans for emergency management and changes to insurance.
 Hard adaptations include tangible changes to infrastructure—building drainage channels, dams and dykes, elevating or even relocating infrastructure, and shielding buildings against heat.

-- Alternately, we may fund costs related to the development of internal capacity, including, but not limited to: knowledge transfer, workshops, training, contractors, and wage subsidies.
+Plans and assessments are being performed by a qualified, contracted service provider.
+Costs may also have been funded related to the development of internal capacity, including, but not limited to: knowledge transfer, workshops, training, contractors, and wage subsidies.